noderod/zelkova-lqn/README.md

 ### License Notices

-This code uses the *pymongo* python library, distributed under the Apache License 2.0 .
+This code uses the *pymongo*, *mongo-go-driver* python library, distributed under the Apache License 2.0 .
 A copy of the license is provided in this repo in the [dependencies](./dependencies/LICENSE) directory.